Weeping Golden Threadleaf Falsecypress

 A beautiful accent shrub with fine, almost string-like golden foliage, giving an extremely fine texture; a compact variety with gracefully arching branch tips, improves with age, ideal for color and texture contrast in the garden, but can grow quite large

-Weeping Golden Threadleaf Falsecypress has attractive yellow foliage.
-The threadlike leaves are highly ornamental and turn light green in fall.
-Neither the flowers nor the fruit are ornamentally significant.
-The shaggy indian red bark adds an interesting dimension to the landscape.
+Weeping Golden Threadleaf Falsecypress is a dwarf conifer which is primarily valued in the landscape for its cascading habit of growth.
+It has attractive yellow evergreen foliage.
+The threadlike sprays of foliage are highly ornamental and turn light green in the fall, which persists throughout the winter.
+The shaggy antique red bark adds an interesting dimension to the landscape.

 Weeping Golden Threadleaf Falsecypress is a multi-stemmed evergreen shrub with a shapely form and gracefully arching branches.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.